 Can I Be Arrested for DUI for Smoking Marijuana?

-Upon hearing the term “Driving Under the Influence,” or “DUI,” it is often assumed that the “influence” being referred to is alcohol.
+When hearing the term “Driving Under the Influence,” or “DUI,” it is often assumed that the “influence” referred to is alcohol.
 The dangerous effects of driving under the influence of alcohol are well documented and drilled into every discussion of driving safety.

 However, driving under the influence of any drug, including marijuana and even prescription medications can be grounds for receiving a DUI or DWI (Driving While Intoxicated).
 Those who receive a DUI for marijuana use while driving can sometimes incur a one-two punch of possession charges for both the driver and any passengers who have the substance on them at the time of the DUI arrest.

 “Under the Influence” is defined differently state by state.
-Sometimes “under the influence” can mean any amount of marijuana in the driver’s system.
+Sometimes “under the influence” can mean any amount of marijuana in your system.
 Other times “under the influence” means being above a certain threshold of amount in the driver’s system.

 In Texas, while there is a limit for alcohol consumption (at a .08 blood level), any amount of marijuana present in the driver’s system establishes intoxication while operating a motor vehicle.
 When an individual is pulled over for suspicion of driving under the influence, a “Drug Recognition Expert” may be called to the scene to determine what drugs the individual may be on.
-They may require the individual to provide a blood or breath specimen to determine the levels of chemicals present, as well.
+They may require the individual to take a blood or urine test to determine the levels of chemicals present, as well.

-As Texas is an “implied consent” state, by simply driving on Texas roads drivers are consenting to providing blood or breath specimens to determine intoxication if a driver is arrested under suspicion of DUI.
-A refusal may lead to the suspension of one’s driver’s license.
-The State cannot, however, suspend a driver’s license for refusing to provide a urine sample.
-One issue with implied consent in the marijuana context is that blood and breath tests can pick up small or old traces of intoxicants, making it unclear if the driver was currently under the influence, or merely had trace amounts of the substance leftover from prior use.
+As Texas is an “implied consent” state, by simply driving on Texas roads you are consenting to have tests done to determine intoxication if you are pulled over.
+These tests can pick up small, or old traces of intoxicants, making it unclear if the driver was currently under the influence, or simply had levels of it in his or her system.

-Furthermore, if there is a passenger in the car under the age of 15 when the driver is charged with DUI involving marijuana, this immediately makes the offense a felony and the driver will be charged as such.
+Furthermore, if there was a passenger in the car under the age of 15 when the driver is charged with DUI involving marijuana, this immediately makes the offense a felony and will be charged as such.
 If the driver is under the age of 21, other punishments may apply.

 Why Legal Representation Should Be Your First Step

-While a first time offense might seem like a small charge, getting charged with a DUI involving marijuana is a very serious situation.
-Texas is a state that has not decriminalized marijuana use, and the drug is considered a Schedule 1 controlled substance, so the charges are often harsh with little room for interpretation.
+While a first time offense might seem like a small charge, getting charged with a DUI involving marijuana is an very serious situation.
+Texas is a state that has not decriminalized marijuana use, and in fact the drug is considered a Schedule 1 controlled substance, so the charges are often harsh with little room for interpretation.